Scan+7+%283%29+8.29.28+AM.jpg

 This year’s theme, Hearsay/Heresy, allowed curators and artists to play with dissent, nonconformity, and truth versus fact.
 By Samanta Hello Hernandez

-Originally from Ecuador, but raised in Miami, FL, he's been a recipient of DACA since 2013.
-He received his BFA from Purchase College and has participated in fellowships and residencies at Wave Hill as a Van Lier Fellow, Stony Brook University, The Bronx Museum Artist in the Marketplace, among others.
-Francisco has participated in solo and group exhibitions throughout the US notably at El Museo del Barrio, The Bronx Museum of Arts, Children's Museum of Manhattan, Wave Hill, NADA House, Kates-Ferri Projects, Field Projects, Second Street Gallery, Baik+Khnessyer, and SPRING/BREAK LA.
+Originally from Ecuador, he's been a recipient of DACA since 2012.
+He received his BFA from Purchase College and has participated in residencies at Wave Hill as a Van Lier Fellow, Stony Brook University, The Bronx Museum AIM, among others.
+He’s exhibited throughout the US notably at El Museo del Barrio, The Bronx Museum of Arts, Children's Museum of Manhattan, NADA House, and SPRING/BREAK LA.
 He is a recipient of an Artist Corp Grant from the New York Foundation for the Arts and a Cultural Solidarity Fund Grant.
+His artist books are available through Booklyn

-His work is in corporate and many private collections like Capital One Collection and the Memorial Sloan Kettering Collection.
-Donoso’s work has been written about in Art & Object, Cultbytes, Hyperallergic, CRUSHfanzine, The Latinx Project Intervenxions, The Financial Times, and The Village Voice among others.
+His work is in collections like Pennsylvania State University Libraries, Capital One Collection and the Memorial Sloan Kettering Collection.
+Donoso’s work has been written about in Art & Object, Hyperallergic, Impulse Magazine, Intervenxions, The Financial Times, and The Village Voice among others.